On the chain of commuting operators on Banach spaces: Reduction to rank-one operators

-Since $Kf = \mathbbm{1} \ast f$, using commutativity and associativity of convolution we get $K \leftrightarrow M$.
-Also, note that $\mathbbm{1}_{[\frac{1}{2},1]} \ast \mathbbm{1}_{[\frac{1}{2},1]} = 0$, which implies $M^2=0$.
-So according to Corollary \ref{nilpotentCommutingWithRankOne} we get that $M \leftrightarrow F$ for some rank-one $F$.
-This gives a chain $K \leftrightarrow M \leftrightarrow F.$} \end{example} Finally, observe that the proofs of Lemma \ref{CompactFiniteRank} and \ref{CompactFiniteRank2} depend on spectral properties of compact operators.
-This means the same statements will hold for the more general family of non-quasinilpotent \textit{strictly singular} operators (i.e. operators not bounded below on any infinite dimensional closed subspace of $X$), as they are known to share the same spectral properties as compact operators.
-Although in this case, we have to additionally assume that the adjoint of a given strictly singular operator is still strictly singular.
-This is not always the case, but is known to be true for operators defined on $\ell_p$ for $1\leq p<\infty$, $L_p[0,1]$ for $1\leq p\leq\infty$ or $C[0,1]$.
-What is interesting, in general for quasinilpotent strictly singular operators we cannot hope for a chain $T \leftrightarrow S \leftrightarrow F$, as there exist examples of such operators without invariant subspaces (see \cite{Read1999StrictlySO}).
+Finally, observe that the proofs of Lemma \ref{CompactFiniteRank} and Proposition \ref{CompactFiniteRank2} rely on spectral properties of compact operators.
+Consequently, the same statements will hold for the more general family of non-quasinilpotent \textit{strictly singular} operators (i.e. operators not bounded below on any infinite-dimensional closed subspace of $X$), as they share the same spectral properties as compact operators.
+However, in this case, we must additionally assume that the Banach adjoint of a given strictly singular operator is also strictly singular.
+While not true in general, it is known to hold for operators defined on $\ell_p$ for $1\leq p<\infty$, $L_p[0,1]$ for $1\leq p\leq\infty$ or $C[0,1]$.
+Interestingly, in general, for quasinilpotent strictly singular operators, we cannot guarantee a chain $T \leftrightarrow S \leftrightarrow F$, as there exist examples of such operators without invariant subspaces (see \cite{Read1999StrictlySO}).

-\section{The Theory of Commuting Graphs}
+\section{The theory of commuting graphs}

+Our goal in this section is to prove Theorem \ref{NoCompactAmbrozie} by showing that an operator constructed in \cite{Ambrozie} is precisely of this type.
+Because this operator was originally introduced within the context of commuting graphs, we first provide a brief overview of that theory.